aokranj/website-pdkranj.si/public/wp-content/plugins/feature-a-page-widget/readme.txt

 4. Uses standard WordPress fields (Title, Featured Image, and Excerpt) that you already know and love.

 == Changelog ==
+= 1.2.5 (September 27, 2013) =
+* [Fix] Removed compatibility "fixes" for Digg Digg and PodPress.
+See support forum for details and recommended fixes.
+* Thanks to [@phrenq](http://wordpress.org/support/profile/phrenq) for troubleshooting help.

+= 1.2.4 (September 18, 2013) =
+* [Fix] Page selection menu no longer disappears after saving widget in WordPress 3.6.
+* [Fix] Remove `the_excerpt` filters for Digg Digg and podPress plugins before outputting widget excerpt.
+* [Fix] Add class to `<article>` wrapper to consistently apply bottom-margin to Widget Title, Page Title, and Image
+* [Improvement] Minor CSS tweaks to admin interface.
+* [Improvement] Only load frontend CSS if widget is active.
+* [New] Example stylesheet added to `/css/fpw_start_styles.css`.
+* [Update] Now using Chosen v1.0.0!
+(Dev note: new CSS classes & events)
+* [News] This bug fix update should be the last one before v1.5.0 which will include new features including the ability to feature Posts!

 = 1.2.3 =
 * [Fix] Modification to widget HTML.
 Wrap excerpt in div element, not paragraph.
 Developers: If you have changed the `fpw_default.php` files, please make this change in line 66.
 Overly-specific CSS selectors (e.g. `p.fpw-excerpt`) may break on this change.
-* [Notice] Developers, please copy the /fpw_views/ folder to your theme rather than modifying the core plugin file.
+* [Notice] Developers, please copy the `/fpw_views/` folder to your theme rather than modifying the core plugin file.

 = 1.2.2 =
 * [New] Apply `the_excerpt` and `get_the_excerpt` filters to excerpt in widget.